hdmf-dev/hdmf/docs/source/getting_started.rst

 The `Python Package Index (PyPI) <https://pypi.org>`_ is a repository of software for the Python programming language.

-To install or update PyNWB distribution from PyPI simply run:
+To install or update HDMF distribution from PyPI simply run:

 .. code::

-   $ pip install -U pynwb
+   $ pip install -U hdmf

 This will automatically install the following required dependencies: